Sorry, you need to enable JavaScript to visit this website.

 Submit an application for renewal of an occupational or professional license.

-The District of Columbia Board of Professional Engineers & Land Surveyors mandates a total of 20 professional development hours (to include one course in Ethics) for Professional Engineers and 12 professional development hours (to include one course in Ethics) for Land Surveyors of to renew your license.
+The District of Columbia Board of Professional Engineers & Land Surveyors mandates a total of 20 professional development hours (to include one course in Ethics) for Professional Engineers and 12 professional development hours (to include one course in Ethics) for Land Surveyors to renew your license.
 Note: This requirement applies to all applicants for the renewal except those applicants seeking the first renewal of a license granted by examination.
-A renewal applicant must submit proof via course certificates or transcripts.
+At the renewal the Licensee must attest that continuing education courses have been completed.
 To qualify for approval by the Board, a continuing education program must be prepared, offered, administered, or accepted by an entity approved by the Board.

 Professional Engineer Updates/Requests